mjj209/cf-for-k8s/docs/deploy.md

    $ curl http://test-node-app.<cf-domain>
    Hello World
    ```
+   Replace `<cf-domain>` with your desired domain name

-Alternatively, you can validate with a docker image based app
+Alternatively, you can validate with a docker image based app,
 ```console
 $ cf push diego-docker-app -o cloudfoundry/diego-docker-app